crintus/riptide/README.md

-## Still a working progress
+## Ripple Squares

-Creates a ripple effect with blocks on a canvas using javascript
+Create a simple ripple effect with blocks on a multi-canvas setup using javascript.

-#### *Will be turned into a plugin soon
+Still has a long way to go.